biosails/pheniqs/docs/quickstart.md

     }
 }
 ```
->**Example 1.6** A `multiplex` decoder directive declaration using the [phred-adjusted maximum likelihood decoder](glossary#phred_adjusted_maximum_likelihood_decoding).
+>**Example 1.6** A `sample` decoder directive declaration using the [phred-adjusted maximum likelihood decoder](glossary#phred_adjusted_maximum_likelihood_decoding).
 The `transform` directive is used to extract observed segments from the raw read while the `codec` directive names the possible barcode sequences we expect to find.
 {: .example}

-In this example we declare a `multiplex` directive that uses the [phred-adjusted maximum likelihood decoder](glossary#phred_adjusted_maximum_likelihood_decoding) algorithm.
+In this example we declare a `sample` directive that uses the [phred-adjusted maximum likelihood decoder](glossary#phred_adjusted_maximum_likelihood_decoding) algorithm.
 This algorithm will choose a barcode using a maximum likelihood estimate and reject any classification with a decoding confidence lower than the `confidence threshold` parameter.
 The `noise` parameter is the prior probability that an observed sequence has not originated from any of the provided barcodes.
 The value of `noise` is often set to the amount of [PhiX Control Library](http://support.illumina.com/content/dam/illumina-marketing/documents/products/technotes/hiseq-phix-control-v3-technical-note.pdf) spiked into the solution for reads sequenced on the Illumina platform but can be higher if you expect other types of noise to be present.
 In the `codec` directive we provide a discrete set of possible decoding results.
 All `barcode` segment arrays must match the layout declared in the embedded `transform` directive, in this example one 8bp segment.
 The keys of the `codec` directive can be any unique string.
 In this example we used the unique barcode nucleotide sequence prefixed with an @ character to remind us this is simply a unique identifier.

 >```json
 {